Note: Updated May 2020

 Now you should have a bunch of extra options in Logic.

-I recommend you add three tools to the Main Window (rather than two).
+I recommend you add three tools to the Main Window (rather than two) and make the right mouse tool the Marquee Tool.
+See other articles for detail.

 Go to Logic Pro X/Preferences/General then Editing tab.